bktujwol/Pinterest_widget/readme.txt

 == Screenshots ==

-1. Screenshot of the front end  with one feed
+1. Screenshot of the front end
-2. Screenshot of front end with 3 feeds
-3. Screenshot of front end with 6 feed
-4. Screen shot of Backend
+2. Screen shot of Backend